prisma-labs/graphqlgen/README.md

 ### Reference

 - `language`: The target programming language for the generated code.
-Popssible values: `typescript`.
+Possible values: `typescript`.
 - `schema`: The file path pointing to your GraphQL schema file.
 - `context`: Points to the definition of the `context` object that's passed through your GraphQL resolver chain.
 - `models`: An object mapping types from your GraphQL schema to the models defined in your programming language.
 Learn more about [_models_](#models).